-If you or a loved one has been seriously injured in a truck accident, please contact Greenberg & Ruby, LLP today to discuss your case.
+If you or a loved one has been seriously injured in a truck accident, contact Greenberg And Ruby Injury Attorneys today to discuss your case.
 They provide exceptional representation to secure the maximum possible compensation necessary for your truck accident case.

 HOW DO TRUCK ACCIDENTS HAPPEN?